xonixx/makesure/docs/parameterized_goals.md

 No

 ## Q. Allow listing PG?
-No.
-What about “instantiated” goals?
+No. But we list “instantiated” goals instead.

 ## Q. Loops detection.
-Based on goal name only?
+Based on goal name only.
 I.e. disallow depending PG on itself in any way.

 ## Q. What can be `@args VAR`?
 Only:
-- what’s in `@define`
+- what’s in `@define` (not now, maybe in future)
 - any VAR in `@params` of this goal
-  All other cases must cause error.
+- All other cases must cause error.

 ## Q. Mechanism for "instantiation"

 Also here.
 Need to adjust `-d` option.
 Should list instantiated goals in form

-- `pg1 @args 'hello'`
+- `pg1@hello`
-- `pg2 @args 'hello' $'with \''`
+- `$'pg2@hello@with \''`
 - `nonpg`

 1. Build tree no-params : detect loops
 2. Build tree non-instantiated
 3. Instantiate.
 How?

-On encounter `@depends_on` generate instantiated?
-But this needs to go in-depth.
+   - On encounter `@depends_on` generate instantiated.
+This needs to go in-depth.

 ## Parameterized goals vs existing features